Buying a Used Car? Make Sure it’s Safe. New Report Finds 1 in 9 Used Vehicles Sold by AutoNation Have Unrepaired Safety Recalls

 April 22, 2018

 Why are tens of thousands of Americans still driving around with explosive devices in their cars?
 Takata Air Bags are the most deadly air bags remaining in the recall involving more than 37 million vehicles built by 19 automakers.
-As of December 2022, at least 34 people worldwide have been killed and hundreds more permanently disfigured when the air bags that deployed to protect them instead exploded and sprayed shrapnel.
+At least 35+ people worldwide have been killed and hundreds more permanently disfigured when the air bags that deployed to protect them instead exploded and sprayed shrapnel.

 Alexander Brangman lost his daughter Jewel due to a cheaply-designed airbag